SJ23 Tech Tip D15, (Updated 2026-01-31) Bob Schimmel.

 Fig 5 - Float bowl & idle mixture screw, 1-2 turns out.

-Fig 6 - The really fine debris in float bowl appears to be metal.
+Fig 6 - The really fine sediment in the float bowl appears to be metal.

 TOP

-POWER HEAD LOWER BEARING CHECK VALVE (2026) - There is a tiny brass check valve screwed into the bottom left outside of the power head.
-Its purpose is to suck accumulated gas and oil from the bottom bearing via an external vacuum tube connected to the top of the intake port.
-A defective check valve can adversely affect the running of a Merc 75.
+POWER HEAD LOWER BEARING CHECK VALVE (2026) - There is a tiny brass check valve (elbow) screwed into the bottom left outside corner of the power head.
+Its purpose is to suck accumulated gas and oil from the bottom crankcase bearing via an external vacuum tube connected to the top of the intake port.
+A defective check valve can adversely affect the running of a 7.5HP Merc.
+In a worst case situation the combustion air is too rich and the engine cannot start.

 - If this valve is plugged so it can't suck, the engine can't start due to having too rich fuel mixture.

-- If this valve is stuck open so it can pass air down to the bearing, the check valve is defective.
+- If this valve is stuck open so it can pass air down to the bearing, the check valve is defective and must be replaced.

 The reed valve cage on many outboards is located right behind the carburetor, making it fairly simple to inspect or replace.
 However, the reed valves on a 1975 Merc 7.5 HP are installed around the middle of the vertical crankshaft (Part 1), and (Part 2) splitting the crankcase into upper and lower chambers.
 Each chamber has a set of 4 reeds to control air flow.
-The combustion air is sucked through the carburetor, the front of the power head, then through the side of the round reed valve cage and finally up or down through the reed valves into a cylinder crankcase.
-To access the reed cage requires splitting the power head in half (4 Phillips screws down each side of the power head).
+The combustion air is sucked through the carburetor, the front of the power head (intake manifold), then through the side of the round reed valve cage and finally up or down through a set of reed valves into a cylinder crankcase.
+Its a slick design to be sure but to access the reed cage requires splitting the power head in half (4 Phillips screws down each side of the power head).
 This exposes the crankshaft with reed cage (8 SS reeds).
 Splitting the power head also exposes the crankshaft upper (O-ring & spring loaded seal) and the lower (spring loaded seal) that may need to be replaced to seal a leaky power head.
 Once you have the old reeds out, hold it to the light and you should NOT see an air gap between the tips and the cage.
 Any sliver of light is a sign of a weak valve and warrants replacing.

 Carbon fibre or fibreglass reeds generally improve the performance over stainless steel reeds.
 If one breaks, the loose part shouldn't damage the internal workings of the engine as a part of a SS reed might.
 Tighten the reed stop screw by hand to prevent over torquing against the cage (.75 ft lbs).
 Doing so could distort the reeds and the air flow, especially if a reed extends over the edge of the cage.
 Use a dab of Locktite (blue) on the thread to ensure it doesn't loosen to damage internal engine works.